holstegelab/MotifScope/README.md

 ```
 The motifs are separated by spaces.
 Each string represents a motif, and the following number indicates how many consecutive copies of that motif occur. <br>

-- TThe motif summary per sequence is output in a tab-separated file.
+- The motif summary per sequence is output in a tab-separated file.
 The first column is the sequence header, the second column is the motif, the third column is the amount of sequence covered by the motif, and the fourth column is the count of the motif.